Saumyajeet-Varma/Learn-Data-Modeling/README.md

 # Data Modelling using Mongoose

-A project demonstrating data modeling using Mongoose in a Node.js application.
+A project demonstrating how to code data models using Mongoose in a Node.js application. <br>
+**Note:** This project uses Mongoose for defining data models only and it is not connect to a MongoDB database.

 ## Table of Contents